gliderkite/spidergo/README.md

 The command line arguments that can be provided are:
 - URL (optional): the URL (*seed*) to crawl (default: https://google.com/)
 - Timeout (optional): the timeout for the HTTP requests (default: 5s)
-- Max depth (optional): maximum depth used for the exploration of the sitemap.
+- Max URLs (optional): maximum number of URLs to visit per step (default: unlimited)
-    (default: unlimited)
+- Max depth (optional): maximum depth used for the exploration of the sitemap (default: unlimited)

 Disclaimer: This web crawler does not yet comply to the [robots exclusion